 Note: Orchestrated Upgrade of GigaVUE-FM instances in a HA group is supported from software version 5.10.01.
-For GigaVUE-FM software version 5.10.00 and above, it is recommended only to use the orchestrated upgrade procedure to upgrade the GigaVUE-FM instances.
+For GigaVUE-FM software version 5.10.00 and above, it is recommended only to use the orchestrated upgrade procedure to upgrade the GigaVUE-FM instances in a HA group.